acwright/6502/Documentation/introduction/hardware.md

 - **Storage Card**: A card that provides storage capabilities using a CompactFlash card.
 - **Teensy Card**: A card that hosts a Teensy 4.1 microcontroller for various capabilities.
 - **VGA Card**: A card that provides VGA output capabilities.
+- **VGA Card Pro**: An enhanced version of the VGA Card with additional features.
 - **Video Card**: A card that provides composite video output capabilities using the TMS9918A.

 **Helpers**: